-- important habitats of species listed under the Nature Conservation Act 1992 and/or Commonwealth Environment Protection and Biodiversity Conservation Act 1999 as presumed extinct, endangered, vulnerable or rare - regional ecosystems listed as 'endangered' or 'of concern' under State legislation, and/or ecosystems listed as presumed extinct, endangered or vulnerable under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 - good representative examples of remnant regional ecosystems or regional ecosystems which are described as having 'medium' or 'low' representation in the protected area estate as defined in the Regional Ecosystem Description Database available at the DERM website www.derm.qld.gov.au - sites listed under international treaties such as Ramsar wetlands and World Heritage areas - sites containing near threatened or bio-regionally significant species or essential, viable habitat for near threatened or bio-regionally significant species - sites in, or adjacent to, areas containing important resting, feeding or breeding sites for migratory species of conservation concern listed under the Convention of Migratory Species of Wild Animals, and/or bilateral agreements between Australia and Japan (JAMBA) and between Australia and China (CAMBA) - sites adjacent to nesting beaches, feeding, resting or calving areas of species of special interest, for example, marine turtles, dugong and cetaceans - sites containing common species which represent a distributional limit and are of scientific value or which contains feeding, breeding, resting areas for populations of echidna, koala, platypus and other species of special cultural significance - sites containing high biodiversity that are of a suitable size or with connectivity to corridors/protected areas to ensure survival in the longer term; such land may contain: - natural vegetation in good condition or other habitat in good condition (e.g. wetlands) - degraded vegetation or other habitats that still supports high levels of biodiversity or acts as an important corridor for maintaining high levels of biodiversity in the area - a site containing other special ecological values, for example, high habitat diversity and areas of high endemism
+- important habitats of species listed as extinct in the wild, endangered, vulnerable or near threatened under the Nature Conservation Act 1992 or as extinct, extinct in the wild, critically endangered, endangered, vulnerable and conservation dependent under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 - regional ecosystems listed as 'endangered' or 'of concern' under state legislation, and/or ecological communities listed under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 - good representative examples of remnant regional ecosystems or regional ecosystems which are described as having 'medium' or 'low' representation in the protected area estate as defined in the Regional Ecosystem Description Database (REDD) available at DERM's website www.derm.qld.gov.au - sites listed under international treaties such as Ramsar wetlands and World Heritage areas - sites containing near threatened or bio-regionally significant species or essential, viable habitat for near threatened or bio-regionally significant species - sites in, or adjacent to, areas containing important resting, feeding or breeding sites for migratory species of conservation concern listed under the Convention of Migratory Species of Wild Animals, and/or bilateral agreements between Australia and Japan (JAMBA) and between

+Australia and China (CAMBA)

-- ecosystems which provide important ecological functions such as: wetlands of national, state and regional significance; coral reefs; riparian vegetation; important buffer to a protected area or important habitat corridor between areas - sites of palaeontologic significance, such as fossil sites - sites of geomorphological significance, such as lava tubes or karst - protected areas which have been proclaimed under the Nature Conservation Act 1992 and Marine Parks Act 1982 or are under consideration for proclamation - areas of major interest, or critical habitat declared under the Nature Conservation Act 1992 or high nature conservation value areas or areas vulnerable to land degradation under the Vegetation Management Act 1999.
+- sites adjacent to nesting beaches, feeding, resting or calving areas of species of special interest, for example, marine turtles, dugong and cetaceans - sites containing common species which represent a distributional limit and are of scientific value or which contains feeding, breeding, resting areas for populations of echidna, koala, platypus and other species of special cultural significance - sites containing high biodiversity that are of a suitable size or with connectivity to corridors/protected areas to ensure survival in the longer term; such land may contain: - natural vegetation in good condition or other habitat in good condition (e.g. wetlands) - degraded vegetation or other habitats that still supports high levels of biodiversity or acts as an important corridor for maintaining high levels of biodiversity in the area. - a site containing other special ecological values, for example, high habitat diversity and areas of high endemism - ecosystems which provide important ecological functions such as: wetlands of national, state and regional significance; coral reefs; riparian vegetation; important buffer to a protected area or important habitat corridor between areas - sites of palaeontologic significance, such as fossil sites - sites of geomorphological significance, such as lava tubes or karst - protected areas which have been proclaimed under the Nature Conservation Act 1992 and Marine Parks Act 1982 or are under consideration for proclamation - areas of major interest, or critical habitat declared under the Nature Conservation Act 1992 or high nature conservation value areas or areas vulnerable to land degradation under the Vegetation Management Act 1999.

-Areas of special sensitivity include the marine environment and wetlands, wildlife breeding or roosting areas, any significant habitat or relevant bird flight paths for migratory species, bat roosting and breeding caves including existing structures such as adits and shafts, and habitat of threatened plants, animals and communities.
+Areas of special sensitivity include the marine environment and wetlands, wildlife breeding or roosting areas, any significant habitat or relevant bird flight paths for migratory species, bat roosting and breeding caves including existing structures such as audits and shafts, colonial breeding species and habitat of threatened plants, animals and communities.

-This section should discuss the impact of the project on species, communities and habitats of local, regional or national significance in sensitive environmental areas as identified above.
+This section should discuss all the likely direct and indirect the impacts of the project on species, communities and habitats of local, regional or national significance in sensitive environmental areas as identified above.
+Terrestrial and aquatic environments should be covered and any fragmentation impacts should be addressed.
 It should also include human impacts and the control of any domestic animals introduced to the area.